PowerDNS/pdns/docs/backends/ldap.rst

 .. warning::
-  Host names and the MNAME of a SOA records are NEVER terminated with a '.' in PowerDNS storage!
+  Host names and the MNAME of a SOA records are NEVER terminated with a '.' in PowerDNS LDAP storage!
 If a trailing '.' is present it will inevitably cause problems, problems that may be hard to debug.